 wodenpy.use_libwoden

-Ways to interact with the C/CUDA via ctypes.
+Ways to interact with the C/GPU via ctypes.

 array_layout_struct